-4-1 Improvement of corporate disclosure quality and audit and assurance
+4-1 Enhancing quality of corporate disclosure: audit and assurance

-With this topic, we will look at the roles to be played by audit and assurance engagements in corporate disclosure amid a growing need for integrated disclosure of financial and non-financial information, from the perspective of contributing to improving the quality of corporate disclosure.
+With this topic, we will look at the roles of audit and assurance engagements in corporate disclosure amid a growing need for integrated disclosure of financial and non-financial information, from the perspective of contributing to improving the quality of corporate disclosure.

-- In an audit of financial statements, it is necessary to identify the risks of material misstatement and assess such risks.
-To achieve this, external auditors are required to understand the entity's external environment, business activities as well as its objectives and strategies20.
-In addition, since the so-called "Accounting Big Bang," companies are required to make accounting estimates in more situations due to the wider use of fair valuebased measurement.
-Accordingly, understanding the entity's management strategies and business risks is vital to evaluate the appropriateness of accounting estimates in audits.
+4.1 In an audit of financial statements, it is necessary to identify the risks of material misstatement and assess such risks.
+To achieve this, external auditors are required to understand the entity's external environment, business activities as well as its objectives and strategies26.
+In addition, since the so-called "Accounting Big Bang", companies are required to make accounting estimates in more situations due to the wider use of fair value-based measurement.
+Accordingly, understanding the entity's strategies and business risks is vital to evaluate the reasonability of accounting estimates in audits.
 Furthermore, in recent years, we are witnessing a move by investors, who are users of financial reporting, to better understand the investee entity's non-financial information, including business model, strategies, business risks and non-financial performance, so as to reflect such information, together with financial information, in the assessment of and dialogue with the entity.
-What is now being questioned is what role is to be played by external auditors to improve the quality of corporate disclosure as a whole, including the disclosure of not only financial but also non-financial information, amid a growing comprehensive understanding of financial and non-financial information among information users. - 4.2 There are also more measures being taken with a focus on ensuring the reliability of non-financial information.
-External auditors are required to read through "other information" in an audit of financial statements.
-As such, in the future, in addition to considering such information in terms of consistency with financial statements and whether there is any material inconsistency with knowledge acquired in the course of the audit, they are also required to pay close attention to any indication of a material misstatement of fact in the information even if it is not relevant to financial statements or knowledge obtained through the audit.
-Meanwhile, the final report of the Brydon Review, titled "Independent Review into the Quality and Effectiveness of Audit" recommended expanding the involvement of external auditors in non-financial reporting in the UK.
-IAASB is also advancing the development of a guidance document on the assurance of "Extended External Reporting (EER)," including integrated reporting and sustainability reporting 21.
+The role of external auditors is questioned from the perspective of improving the quality of corporate disclosure as a whole, including the disclosure of not only financial but also non-financial information, amid a growing comprehensive understanding of financial and non-financial information among information users.

+4.2 There are also more measures being taken with a focus on ensuring the reliability of non-financial information.
+To date, external auditors have been required to read through "other information" in an audit of financial statements.
+Due to the revision of the Auditing Standards in November 2020 and the revision of the Auditing Standards Committee Statement (ASCS) No. 720 "The Auditor's Responsibilities Relating to Other Information in Documents Containing Audited Financial Statements" in January 2021, in addition to considering such information in terms of consistency with financial statements and whether there is any material inconsistency with knowledge acquired in the course of the audit, they are also required to pay close attention to any indication of a material misstatement of fact in the information even if it is not relevant to financial statements or knowledge obtained through the audit27.
+Meanwhile, the final report of the Brydon Review, titled "Independent Review into the Quality and Effectiveness of Audit" recommended expanding the role of external auditors in non-financial reporting in the UK.
+IAASB also advanced a project to develop a guidance document on the assurance of "Extended External Reporting (EER)", including integrated reporting and sustainability reporting28 and published the "Non-Authoritative Guidance on Applying ISAE 3000 (Revised) to Extended External Reporting (EER) Assurance Engagements" in April 2021.
 As seen in such movements, there are expectations for sorting out approaches for the assurance of non-financial information and improving the efficiency of such engagements.